mangustc/dotfiles/README.md

 - separate configuration to different modules.
 - each module can accept arguments to specify configuration individually for each host.
 - each module has an install script that can be written in whatever way you want.
+- provide simple functions that make the proccess of applying a configuration easier.

 ## prerequisites